pnsaevik/effluent/docs/source/config/output.rst

 ===============================

 The output file contains the trajectory of the effluent jet for different release times.
-The output parameters described below determine the file format and the amount of data written.
+The output parameters determine the file format and the amount of data written.
 They affect the simulation process as well, since the software only performs computations that are required for the output.